This guide provides an overview of legislation and standards that landlords need to be aware of and comply with.

 But there are a lot of different housing standards and many are regularly updated.
 This makes them difficult to keep track of.

-That’s why we’ve written this guide.
-It provides an overview of legislation and standards that landlords need to be aware of and comply with.
+This guide provides an overview of legislation and housing standards that landlords need to be aware of and comply with.

 Two factors underpin housing standards: